zpainter/iassist/content/conferences/program-planning-manual.md

 |||Poster Session|IASSIST Banquet||

 <br />
 There may be additional meetings, like IFDO meeting, on Tuesday.
-DDI Allianace may also choose to meet after the conference on Saturday.
+DDI Alliance may also choose to meet after the conference on Saturday.

 ## Collection and Archiving of Conference Presentations

 To be updated according to the new Zenodo strategy.

-Session chairs and Program Chairs are in key position in reminding presenters to upload their presentation files to OpenConf and attach an appropriate license to them.
+Session chairs and Program Chairs are in key positions in reminding presenters to upload their presentation files to OpenConf and attach an appropriate license to them.